Loading profile data...

 Why are there two R&D tax credit schemes?

 Currently, there are two R&D tax credit schemes running.
-Which one you apply for will depend on your size of business.
+Which one you apply for will depend on the size of the business and whether you are an R&D ‘Intensive’ business.

-Small or medium-sized enterprise (SME) R&D tax relief
+1. Small or medium-sized enterprise (SME) Enhanced R&D Intensive Support (ERIS)

 This scheme is aimed at UK companies with: